NEAT-project/neat/README.md

 This will generate makefiles and compile the library and the samples.
 You will find the shared and the static library in the `build` directory and the samples in `build/samples` directory.

-In order to install the neat library, simply run
+In order to install the neat library, simply run - don't forget to run ldconfig after installing neat the first time.
 ```shell
 $ sudo make install
 ```

+For an easy entry to NEAT, have a look at the `neat_http_get.c` sample for an simple http client.

 ## Read the docs :bulb:
 Have a look at our [documentation](doc/README.md)!